-Important note: Our projector is an antique that accommodates VGA input only.
-We do have USB, HDMI, and Thunderbolt/Mini Display adapters.
+Important note: Our projector can accommodate VGA, USB, HDMI, and Thunderbolt/Mini Display input.
 If your laptop, notebook, or table does not have a VGA, USB, HDMI, or Mini Display port, we will not be able to connect it to our projector.

 Note that, while we are equipped for sound presentations (videos or presentations with audio), this setup requires extra time; if your presentation includes audio, please plan to allow for the additional setup and again, let us know ahead of time.
 Please request audio only if it is vital; you can view your video without sound to make this determination.
 Sound is vital if the video contains dialog or narration but not essential just for background music.